Jump directly to the Content

 Expert Says Online Communication Has Replaced Conversations

-Sherry Turkle, a professor at M.I.T. and author of Alone Together: Why We Expect More from Technology and Less from Each Other, has spent the last 15 years studying how our "plugged-in lives" have changed who we are.
+Sherry Turkle, a professor at M.I.T. and author of Alone Together: Why We Expect More from Technology and Less from Each Other, has spent years studying how our "plugged-in lives" have changed who we are.
 She claims that all of our technological devices have produced a world in which we're always communicating but we're seldom having real conversations.

 Consider the following quotes from Turkle: